allisonsnipes/week1/README.md

 # Homework 1

-Using the picture provided provide a similar text file to display to the console a text image.
+Using the picture provided, display a similar image to the console.

 ## Getting Started

-Read the material provided, look at the video lectures, .
+Read the material provided, look at the video lectures, and do research as needed to complete the assignment.

-### Prerequisities
+## Prerequisities

-No prerequisities are needed to play the game.
-The user is to simply use to left and right arrow keys to bounce the ball around the screen to hit the blocks.
+No prerequisities are needed except to review the class materials.

 ## Built With

-This application was developed using Java, no other programs are needed to execute the program.
+The application was developed using Java, no other programs are needed to execute the program (except for an IDE or bash/terminal).

 ## Authors

-Allison Juliette Snipes
+Allison Juliette Snipes; created on May 30, 2020.

 ## License